ponylang/rfcs/text/0000-recover-with-receiver.md

 # Unresolved questions

-The syntax may still need work.
+* The syntax may still need work.
-Research has not fully caught up to more powerful recovery mechanisms as a general detail.
+* Research has not fully caught up to more powerful recovery mechanisms as a general detail.
+* Some methods may be given more flexible types, but these can't be easily expressed generically.
+Should we add new connectives?